 Read by Natasha.
 Duration 20.48 minutes.

-The island was ruled by a wealthy, seafaring people.
-It just so happened that the King’s daughter – the lovely Nausicaa – had come down to the river with her maids.
-They were all playing with a ball , and one time it splashed into a swirling pool of the river.
+The island was ruled by wealthy, seafaring people.
+It just so happened that the King’s daughter, the lovely Nausicaa, had come down to the river with her maids.
+They were all playing with a ball, and it splashed into a swirling pool of the river.
 The maids shrieked with laughter, and their cries awoke the sleeping warrior.

 He clambered out of the bushes, covering his naked, sea-tossed body with leafy branches.
 The servant girls let out squeals when they saw him – but Princess Nausicaa calmly asked him who he was and how he came to be there.

-For once, the long-suffering Odysseus was in luck.
+For once, the long suffering Odysseus was in luck.
 The people of the island respected all who risked their lives at sea.
-The Princess led the stranger to her father.
+The princess led the stranger to her father.
 When the king learned that their guest was Lord Odysseus on his way home from Troy, he prepared a great feast in his honour.
-Then he ordered a ship to be made ready to take him home.
-He filled a sea chest for him with rich gifts – sumptuous robes, a golden cauldron, and a handful of jewels.
+He then ordered a ship to be made ready to take him home - he filled a sea chest for him with rich gifts: sumptuous robes, a golden cauldron, and a handful of jewels.

 The ship carried Odysseus home to his rocky kingdom on the island of Ithaca.
 After 20 years away, he was far from certain what sort of welcome he would receive and so he asked to be put on shore in a quiet harbour, away from the town.
 There he hid his sea chest in a secret cave and wrapped himself in beggar’s rags.
 Wearing this disguise, he climbed up a rough path.
 He came to the part of the island where pigs were kept.
 As he approached the hut of the pigs’ keeper, some fierce dogs rushed out at him.
 They were about to tear at his limbs – a fine welcome home – but just in time the keeper appeared and called them off.